 Any rent you receive is classed as a form of income and could affect the level of income tax you pay, along with any income related benefits that you receive.
 NB: If you receive an income related benefit and take in a lodger, you should immediately notify your benefit provider.

 The Government offers a 'Rent a Room' scheme that provides tax incentives if you rent out a room in your home.
-For more information about the 'Rent a Room' scheme, please visit Gov UK.
+For more information about the 'Rent a Room' scheme, click here to visit Gov UK.

 Being a Landlord

 You will have responsibilities as a landlord when renting out a room in your home.
-For more information on rights and responsibilities, visit Rent Smart Wales
+For more information on rights and responsibilities, click here to visit Rent Smart Wales